Alone Against the Wendigo

 Alone Against the Wendigo, subtitled Solitaire Adventure in Canada's Wilds, is a solo adventure published by Chaosium in 1985 for the horror role-playing game Call of Cthulhu.
 Written by Glen Rahman, it is the first Call of Cthulhu solo adventure published, and as part of the plot the player character anthropologist Dr. L. C. Nadelmann travels deep into the wilds of Canada, facing challenges and an encounter with the Wendigo.
 Chaosium published an expanded second edition of the adventure in 2019 retitled Alone Against the Frost.

 Description

+Alone Against the Wendigo is a Call of Cthulhu adventure gamebook for a single player, with no need for a referee.
+The reader starts on the first page, then is sent on a path through different numbered paragraphs; the path can vary widely depending on the decision the reader makes at the end of each paragraph.

 Plot summary

-Alone Against the Wendigo is a Call of Cthulhu adventure for a single player, with no need for a referee.
-The player takes on the role of Dr. L. C. Nadelmann, an anthropologist from Miskatonic University.
+The reader takes on the role of Dr. L. C. Nadelmann, an anthropologist from Miskatonic University.
 The doctor, accompanied by a local Métis guide and three graduate students, travels deep into the Canadian wilderness, seeking the mysterious North Hanninah valley.
 The doctor and companions will face many challenges, including an encounter with the Wendigo.